Student Responsibility for Catalog Information

 An Iowa Western Community College student may be awarded credit for applicable armed service school experiences and training, non-collegiate institution training, or earned professional certifications and licensures.
 Where applicable, credit shall be awarded in accordance with The American Council on Education’s College Credit Recommendation Service, the ACE Guide to the Evaluation of Educational Experiences in the Armed Services, or other approved organizations.
-Credit will be transcripted only after the term of initial enrollment has begun.
 Only credit that can be applied toward the student’s degree requirements will be transcripted.
 Credit received through training by non-collegiate institutions shall be used to fulfill degree, diploma and certificate requirements.
 The credit is recorded on the student’s transcript without a grade, and, therefore, will not be calculated in the student’s G.P.A.
 Credit received through training by non-collegiate institutions may not be used to satisfy the residence credit requirement for any degree, diploma or certificate.

 Credit Through Non-Credit Course Completion